hollzzar/hollzzar.github.io/_pages/research.md

 ## Variation

 My primary line of research focuses on processing dialectal variation in syntax.
-My Master's thesis, and subsequent manuscript (to appear), investigated the influences of familiarity and (perceptions of) standardness on the comprehension of Southern United States English.
+My Master's thesis, and [subsequent manuscript](https://doi.org/10.1016/j.bandl.2021.104949), investigated the influences of familiarity and (perceptions of) standardness on the comprehension of Southern United States English.
 Standardness drove ERP responses, but familiarity drove acceptability and intelligibility judgments.
 Post-COVID, I plan to bring our mobile EEG system to Southern communities to understand the impacts of immersion and active dialect use on processing.

 ## Switching